Notes on Linear Polarizer and Circular Polarizer Sheets

 Introduction

-To confirm if a specific sheet is LP or CP, identify the sticky side and remove the protective film.
+To confirm if a specific sheet is LP or CP if not marked, temporarily remove the protective film from both sides.
 Then rotate a known LP in front of it or pass the beam from a linearly polarized laser through it.
 The transmitted intensity will be fairly constant for the CP-side of the CP sheet regardless of relative orientation, but will go to nearly zero for the LP when the polarization axes are orthogonal.